About Our Outreach:

-- Insect Festival - The 13th Insect Festival of Arkansas was held on Thursday, October 4, 2012, from 9 a.m. until 4 p.m. at the Pauline Whitaker Animal Science Center in Fayetteville, Arkansas.
+- Insect Festival - The 14th Insect Festival of Arkansas will be on Thursday, October 2, 2014, from 9 a.m. until 4 p.m. at the Pauline Whitaker Animal Science Center in Fayetteville, Arkansas.
 Elementary age students experienced live insects, cockroach races, and demonstrations about the applications of entomology.
 The next Insect Festival will be in 2016!
 View pictures from past festivals at hogentomology.shutterfly.com

 - SpringFest - The Department of Entomology participates in Fayetteville's annual SpringFest and provides information about the department, insects, and what you can do in your own backyard.

 - Classroom Presentations - Elementary school classrooms and homeschool groups have experienced entomology through presentations in the classroom that highlight diversity and give children the chance to interact with live insects and learn the ropes of entomology.

 Photos from Recent Outreach:

 Resources for Teachers: